arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ## Product Overview

-Introducing the Arduino® Nicla Sense ME, our most compact design to date, housing an array of high-quality industrial grade sensors in a remarkably small package.
-This versatile device allows you to monitor essential process parameters like temperature, humidity, and movement accurately.
-Equipped with a 9-axis inertial measurement unit and the option for Bluetooth® Low Energy connectivity, it becomes an ideal choice for crafting your next Bluetooth® Low Energy enabled project.
-Harness the power of the onboard Bosch sensors, including BHI260AP, BMP390, BMM150, and BME688, to create your very own industrial grade wireless sensing network.
+The Arduino® Nicla Sense ME is one of the most compact designs of the Arduino portfolio, housing an array of high-quality industrial-grade sensors in a remarkably small package.
+This versatile device allows you to accurately monitor essential process parameters like temperature, humidity, and motion, and share data through Bluetooth® Low Energy connectivity, enabling endless low-power smart sensing applications.

 ### Board Architecture Overview